junxit/us-congress-bills-111/metadata.md

 - 2009-07-20 — Placed on the Union Calendar, Calendar No. 117.
 - 2009-07-20 — Reported by the Committee on Transportation.
 H. Rept.
 111-215.
 - 2009-07-20 — Reported by the Committee on Transportation.
 H. Rept.
 111-215.
+- 2009-07-28 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. LoBiondo objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-07-28 — Considered under suspension of the rules. (consideration: CR H8918-8926)
+- 2009-07-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1665.
+- 2009-07-28 — Mr. Cummings moved to suspend the rules and pass the bill, as amended.
+- 2009-07-29 — Considered as unfinished business. (consideration: CR H9016)
+- 2009-07-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 426 - 0 (Roll no. 658). (text: CR 7/28/2009 H8918-8924)
+- 2009-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 426 - 0 (Roll no. 658).(text: CR 7/28/2009 H8918-8924)